attack-monkey/Lean-Functional-Typescript/README.md

 loop()

 ```
-^^ This is perhaps the most important application pattern as it drives one-directional application workflow and allows an application to be broken into layers

 Calling a mutation OR unwrap macro while an existing mutation OR unwrap macro is playing will cause the new macro to
 queue in the process-queue until the current macro (and subsequent queued macros) have played out.